akapoor13/budget/README.md

 `.openai_api_key` either in the repository root or in your home directory and it will be loaded automatically.

+If the key cannot be located, the script will now raise a clear error explaining how to provide it.

 The script now defaults to the `gpt-4o-mini` model.
 Set the `OPENAI_MODEL` environment variable to override this.